Snaregade 8: 20th century

 The property was home to 13 residents at the time of the 1906 census.
-Lauritz Larsen, who owned a fish export company, resided on the first floor with his wife Ane Larsen with his four children (aged seven to 14).
+Lauritz Larsen, who owned a fish export company, resided on the first floor with his wife Ane Larsen and his four children (aged seven to 14).
 Otto Emil Thagesen, a chairmaker, resided on the second floor with his wife Marie Thagesen and three lodgers.
 Karen Marie Sidse Kristine Andersen and Margrethe Jensen, two widows in their 70s, resided on the third floor.

-The property was in the 1950s and 1960s for a while owned by Per Reumert A/S, a retailer of fabrics and sowing equipment.
+The property was in the 1950s and 1960s for a while owned by Per Reumert A/S, a retailer of fabrics and sewing equipment.
 In 1960, H. Greiffenberg was tasked with undertaking a comprehensive refurbishment of the building for the company.
 In 1951, it received an award from the Copenhagen Municipality.

 Architecture

-Snaregade 8 is a three-winged complex consisting of a four-bays-wide front wing towards the street, a just two bays wide side wing and a rear wing.
+Snaregade 8 is a three-winged complex consisting of a four-bays-wide front wing towards the street, a two-bays-wide side wing and a rear wing.
 The front wing is constructed with four storeys over a walk-out basement.
 The dressed ground floor is finished with shadow joints.
-The main entrance is located in a niche in the bay furthest to the left.
+The main entrance is located in a niche in the bay farthest to the left.
 The basement entrance is located in the bay furthest to the right.
 The undressed upper part of the facade features a modillioned cornice below the roof.
 The roof features three dormer windows towards the street.